-On 24 January 2011, Mexican bishop and Nobel Peace Prize nominee, Bishop Samuel Ruiz Garcia died at the age of 86.
-His work with and for the indigenous people of his diocese in the south of Mexico ensured that he became a well-known and much-respected figure in Latin America.
-Gerald MacCarthy describes the life of a man whose episcopacy spanned four decades of enormous change in Mexico, both within and outside of the Church.
+Nobel Peace Prize nominee Bishop Samuel Ruiz Garcia's work with and for the indigenous people of his diocese in the south of Mexico ensured that he became a much-respected figure in Latin America.

 On Thursday 12 March, our gospel is the parable of the Rich Man and Lazarus.
 The parable shows in a dramatic fashion how religious words on their own are not enough.